 During my PhD, I focused on practical conservation issues of Colombian birds, mainly those that are endemic or threatened.
 This took me to the Andes, where I spent 4 years looking at ways to improve conservation, reconnect forest fragments, and protect large numbers of species of concern.
 For the last year of my PhD, I expanded my horizons and worked on a global project, assessing the impact of using geospatial data in Red List assessments and conservation priorities.

-My postdoctoral research took me to exploring issues from oil palm cultivation on the island of Borneo, in Colombia, and in many other oil palm producing countries.
+My postdoctoral research at ETH Zurich took me to exploring issues from oil palm cultivation on the island of Borneo, in Colombia, and in many other oil palm producing countries.
 I visited Borneo and experienced the devastating impacts of plantations on biodiversity, and then went on to building maps of this impact on bird and mammals' distributions.

 Fieldwork and mapping of oil palm landscapes in Colombia, and bird surveys, led me to investigate best landscape management practices to establish oil palm plantations in biodiversity-friendly ways. corridors, stepping stones, and plantations management can all help to preserve birds in oil palm landscapes.